Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/game_layer.rst

 PrimAITE Session
 ^^^^^^^^^^^^^^^

-``PrimaiteSession`` is the main entry point into Primaite and it allows the simultaneous coordination of a simulation and agents that interact with it.
-It also sends messages to ARCD GATE to perform reinforcement learning. ``PrimaiteSession`` keeps track of multiple agents of different types.
+``PrimaiteSession`` is the main entry point into Primaite and it allows the simultaneous coordination of a simulation and agents that interact with it. ``PrimaiteSession`` keeps track of multiple agents of different types.

 Agents
 ^^^^^^

 All agents inherit from the :py:class:`primaite.game.agent.interface.AbstractAgent` class, which mandates that they have an ObservationManager, ActionManager, and RewardManager.
 The agent behaviour depends on the type of agent, but there are two main types:
-* RL agents action during each step is decided by an RL algorithm which lives inside of ARCD GATE.
+* RL agents action during each step is decided by an appropriate RL algorithm.
 The agent within PrimAITE just acts to format and forward actions decided by an RL policy.
 * Deterministic agents perform all of their decision making within the PrimAITE game layer.
 They typically have a scripted policy which always performs the same action or a rule-based policy which performs actions based on the current state of the simulation.
 They can have a stochastic element, and their seed will be settable.

 ..